Thank you for your interest in the College of Osteopathic Medicine at Des Moines University.

 - No invitation to interview is offered; application file is withdrawn from consideration.

 Invitations to interview will be extended by email to only the most competitive applicants.
 You must be invited for an interview in order to receive final admissions consideration.
 All interviews are held on campus in Des Moines, Iowa.
-We typically begin interviewing in late August, and continue through February.
-We interview on Thursdays and Fridays only.
+We typically begin interviewing in late August and continue through February.
+We interview on Thursdays, Fridays and occasionally on Mondays.
 DMU uses a rolling admission policy, therefore it is to your advantage to apply early.
 Candidates who are not invited will be notified of the status of their application.

 Start your Application Today!